 Another Lighten mode Linear Dodge (Add) affects the image in a manner similar to screen but with different math in comparing the two layers.
 The result can be a slightly stronger brightening effect and should be explored as an alternative option.

 The second mode down on the list is the most common of the Lighten group of blend modes - Screen.
 The Screen mode lightens the image by multiplying the inverse of the blend and base colors.
 The result is always a lighten tone.
 Screening with black, however, does not change the image.
-Placing an image of the moon against a black sky over an image and putting the layer in Screen mode allows the moon to show against the layer below and the black sky simply disappears.
-Much better and more accurate than a mask, provided that the desired content does not contain pixels darker than the underlying layer.
+Placing an image of the moon against a black sky over an image and putting the layer in Screen mode allows the moon to show against the layer below and the black sky simply disappears with no masking.

 As is true of other blend modes, using an adjustment layer instead of a pixel based layer minimizes the file size.
 Of course, modifications can also be made to the adjustment layer, which can actually be any adjustment layer, and those modifications will also affect the result.
 Adding the blend mode to the affects of a hue and saturation adjustment layer would allow brightening of the image, and modifications to the hue, saturation and lightness of the revealed area as well.